 Foods most likely served at the first Thanksgiving:

 - wild cherries and strawberries

 - American crab apple (not regular apples)

 - wild onions

 Desserts as we so lovingly serve now, they didn't have back then due to lack of sugar and even molasses.

 A lot of the foods we serve today at Thanksgiving aren't in season.
-We've put them up and saved them, not only for this meal, but to sustain us year round.
-That goal was the same from the early pilgrims, our ancestors, and now modern homesteaders.
+We've put them up and saved them, not only for this meal but to sustain us year-round.
+That goal was the same as the early pilgrims, our ancestors, and now modern homesteaders.

 List of food not served at the first Thanksgiving we include today as traditions:

 - potatoes (not even known yet)

 Homesteaders have more in common with the first Thanksgiving than we do the modern celebration.
 We know when you grow, harvest, hunt and forage your own food you have a larger sense of gratitude and thankfulness because you know you're not guaranteed that food.